FFY00/ffy00.github.io/content/index.rst

 `Linux`_
-    Linux is a one the most popular operating system kernels.
+    Linux is one of the most popular operating system kernels.
 I have contributed, and actively review patches, to several device drivers in the USB HID subsystem.